Joshua Frankel

 For each shot in the film, all the animation "frames" are drawn on a single piece of paper, in a diptych, or, in one case, a triptych.

-They works enable us to look closely at the subtle changes that occur in bodies in motion, evoking musical scores, and creating meaning and beauty.
+They enable us to look closely at the subtle changes that occur in bodies in motion, revealing meaning and beauty.
+Like musical scores, they have a defined tempo, but the viewer can experience them at their own pace.

-To stage the action, I worked with Driscoll and four dancers to devise and shoot footage of a series of relationships between pairs of people and people with objects.
-The ideas in Mazzoli’s music, my initial concept for the film, and Driscoll’s unique perspective and practice served as starting points.
+I worked with Faye and four dancers to devise the action: a series of relationships between pairs of people, and bodies struggling against abstract objects.
+The story I envisioned, Missy’s music, and Faye’s practice served as starting points.

 The film is divided into three movements.